Automating Dotfiles Sync Across Containers

 Introduction

 Manual configuration of shell aliases, editor preferences, and environment variables breaks reproducibility across distributed teams.
 Automating dotfile synchronization ensures consistent developer experiences while maintaining strict environment parity.
-This section outlines deterministic methods for injecting, versioning, and validating configuration files within containerized workflows.
+This guide outlines deterministic methods for injecting, versioning, and validating configuration files within Customization & Developer Toolchain Integration workflows.

 Standardizing these artifacts eliminates environment drift.
 Engineering teams gain predictable build states, faster onboarding, and reliable CI/CD parity.